pfaffman/discourse-topic-default-tag/README.md

 # TopicDefaultTag

+This plugin was broken by an upgrade to core on or about November 18, 2020.
+The client for whom it was developed no longer uses it.
+If you have need to use it and have a budget, please contact me.
+PRs will be considered and accepted as quickly as feasible.

-TopicDefaultTag is a plugin to have tags (even staff-only tags) automatically added to topics in a category.
+TopicDefaultTag ~~is~~ was a plugin to have tags (even staff-only tags) automatically added to topics in a category.

 ## Installation